shaikhashad35/AmbUber/README.md

 # AmbUber
-AmbUber is and ambulance booking service application which can be used for booking ambulance for emergency services. <br>
+AmbUber is an ambulance booking service application which can be used for booking ambulance for emergency services. <br>
 Just like Uber, we have cab booking options, so by using AmbUber we can book Ambulance.<br>
-Patient's friends or relatives can book the Ambulance by drivers through AmbUber. <br>
+Patient's friends or relatives can book the Ambulance by drivers through AmbUber <br>
 AmbUber will allocate and manage the bookings. <br>

 ***Functionalities***  <br>